Ant Pest Control

 - Use ant bait and traps: You can use ant traps as a temporary solution while waiting for your extermination or use bait to follow ant trails back to their mound.

 - Schedule professional ant exterminator services: Effective ant removal requires eliminating the entire colony, including the queen, and creating a long-term prevention plan to discourage future infestations.
-Professional pest control services have the tools and resources available to eradicate colonies quickly, safely and thoroughly.
+A professional ant removal company has the tools and resources available to eradicate colonies quickly, safely and thoroughly.
 After they have solved your ant problem, be sure to clean your home or business, including the floors, to remove traces of the ant trail that could attract insects.

 Have an Ant Infestation?
 Pest Pros Can Help.